 The Solution: Lamprobe

-The Lamprobe is used to remove small benign cosmetic irregularities on the skin, such as whiteheads, milla, blackheads (comedones) pigmented epidermal growths (fibromas), broken capillaries, pimples or pustules, blood spots and skin tags that are prevalent on the neck, face, arms, legs, stomach, back and décolleté area.
-The Lamprobe works on the principle of liquids being attracted to heat, which is released by various probes.
+The Lamprobe is used to remove small benign cosmetic irregularities on the skin, such as whiteheads, Milla, blackheads (comedones) pigmented epidermal growths (fibromas), broken capillaries, pimples or pustules, blood spots and skin tags that are prevalent on the neck, face, arms, legs, stomach, back and décolleté area.
+Lamprobe operates on the source of fluids being drawn to heat energy, which is released by various probes.
 Treatments usually take 15-20 minutes.

-Skin tags, also known as Acrochordons or fibrous polyps, are small flesh colored pouches that can either be raised on the skin or protrude from the skin on a stalk called a “peduncle.”
-They are made up of loosely arranged collagen fibers and blood vessels surrounded by a thickened or thinned-out epidermis.
+Skin tags, also known as Acrochordons or fibrous polyps, are small flesh colored pouches that can either be raised on the skin or protrude from the skin on a stalk termed “peduncle.”
+They’re created of loosely ordered collagen fibers, blood capillaries enclosed by a thickened or thinned epidermis.

 Skin tags may be either smooth or irregular.
-Although the colors usually match your skin tone, they can sometimes have a deeper pigmentation like that of a mole.
+Although colors normally resemble your skin tone, they can occasionally produce a deeper pigmentation like a mole.
 They can be found singly or in multiples.
-Skin tags are small and grow slowly, and they should never get to be more than about 1.30 cm in size.
+Skin tags are tiny, grow gradually, and they should never get to be larger than approximately 1.30 cm in dimension.
 They can be a small flap of skin or around a bump that is attached to your body by a stalk.

 What causes skin tags?

 Skin tags are more common in middle-aged women than men or children.
 However, both men and women are susceptible to skin tags as they age and they are quite common in those over 60 years of age.
 They can occur after pregnancy or weight gain.
-They are also more likely seen in obese people as well as people with Type 2 diabetes.
-A tendency to develop skin tags may run in families.
-In some cases, babies are born with skin tags.
+They’re similarly more inclined to be seen in overweight or obese people as well as people with Type 2 diabetes.
+A tendency to develop skin tags may run in families and in some cases, infants may be born with them.